rogino/COSCNotes/COSC368/Exam Notes.md

     - Name individuals
   - Give each task a unique ID
   - Validate tasks: talk to relevant users to help spot issues
-  - Determien what tasks and users will be covered; rank based on importance and task frequency
+  - Determine what tasks and users will be covered; rank based on importance and task frequency
 - Design:
   - Iterative design, walk-through evaluations